amcginlay/eks-demos/doc/18-helm/README.md

 The `bitnami/apache` release is a simple package/release comprising a `deployment` with an associated `service` of type LoadBalancer but it could be much larger.
 It could include `configmaps`, `serviceaccounts` or manifests for any other Kubernetes object your cluster is capable of consuming.

-But we are more interested in packaging our own applications so uninstall Apache and unwind what we have done.
+In this demo, you are more interested in packaging your own applications so uninstall Apache and unwind what you have done.
 ```bash
 helm -n apache uninstall apache
 kubectl delete namespace apache # be patient, this command may take few moments
 ```

 Helm tempts us to get us started with the `helm create` command which builds the skeleton of a new chart.
-Whilst it is undeniably useful to observe the structure it builds it is a little more comprehensive than we need right now.
+Whilst it is undeniably useful to observe the structure it builds it is a little more comprehensive than you need right now.
-Instead, we are going to build only the files we need and we will do that by hand.
+Instead, you are going to build only the files you need and this will be done by hand.
 So have a quick peek at what `helm create` produces then discard its results.
 Observe the presence of a `Chart.yaml` file and a `templates` directory as these represent the basic requirements of a Helm chart.
 ```bash